hrakt/take-home-round/README.md

 You may need to reload VSCode to get extensions to register: cmd/ctrl + shift + p - "Developer: Reload Window"

+You may even need to quit VSCode and re-open it

+The relay compiler should have a button on the bottom toolbar on the right if installed/loaded correctly

+(Only if that doesn't work, you need to run the compiler via the terminal) {

 ```bash
 yarn relay-compiler
 ```

+}

 Run the development server: